Muhtasim-Rasheed/crust-engine/docs/project-setup.md

 - `debug_options`: A list of debug options to enable.
 Only available options are `show_fps` and `show_mouse_pos`
     - `show_fps`: Shows the current frames per second (FPS)
     - `show_mouse_pos`: Shows the current mouse position on the screen (World coordinates, not screen coordinates)
+- `vsync`: Whether to enable vertical synchronization (VSync).
+Defaults to `true`.
+If set to `false`, the game will run as fast as possible, which may cause screen tearing.
 - `[font]`: The font configuration.
 Defaults to the default Crust font.
     - `file`: The path to the bitmap font file.
 The file must be an image file.
     - `first_char`: The first character in the font.